redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

                 Starting from OSP 8, Tripleo is packages with pre-built images avialable via RPM.
                 .. note:: This option is invalid for `RDO` installation.

-* Use ``--images-repos`` to instruct `InfraRed` wither to inject the repositories defined in the `setup <Setup Undercloud Packages>`_ stage to the image (Allowing later update of the OverCloud)
+* Use ``--images-repos`` to instruct `infrared` wither to inject the repositories defined in the `setup <Setup Undercloud Packages>`_ stage to the image (Allowing later update of the OverCloud)
 * Use ``--images-packages`` to define a list of additional packages to install on the OverCloud image
-* ``--images-cleanup`` tells `InfraRed` do remove the images files original after they are uploaded to the undercloud's Glance service.
+* ``--images-cleanup`` tells `infrared` do remove the images files original after they are uploaded to the undercloud's Glance service.

 Backup
 ------
-When working on a virtual environment, `InfraRed` can create a snapshot of the installed undercloud that can be later used to `restore`_ it on a future run, thus saving installation time.
+When working on a virtual environment, `infrared` can create a snapshot of the installed undercloud that can be later used to `restore`_ it on a future run, thus saving installation time.

 In order to use this feature, first follow the `Setup an Undercloud`_ section.